-- A. Promote a culture of accountability within King County government; - B. Demonstrate to the public and its decision makers the county's achievement in meeting its prioritized goals; - C. Engage the pub'ic in the development of countywide priorities as part of the development of a countywide strategic plan; - D. Assist county elected leaders in making policy and budget decisions; and - E. Increase the ability of county managers and staff to improve county management and customer service delivery and assess program effectiveness.
+A. Promote a culture of accountability within King County government;

+B. Demonstrate to the public and its decision makers the county's achievement in meeting its prioritized goals;

+C. Engage the pub'ic in the development of countywide priorities as part of the development of a countywide strategic plan;

+D. Assist county elected leaders in making policy and budget decisions; and

+E. Increase the ability of county managers and staff to improve county management and customer service delivery and assess program effectiveness.

-In order for the performance and accountability system to be successful it is the intent of King County that the system shall use strategic business planning to develop high-level strategic plans for the entire county annual business plans shall be directly related to the executive department and office.
+In order for the performance and accountability system to be successful it is the intent of King County that the system shall use strategic business planning to develop high-level strategic plans for the entire county government and for each individual county agency, executive department and office.
 Strategic plans and annual business plans shall be directly related to the executive proposed county budget.
 An executive office will be created to provide leadership in and coordination of countywide performance management and measurement.
 It is the intent that the countywide performance and accountability system be developed and implemented in a fiscally responsible manner.))
-King County shall develop an effective performance management and accountability system designed to enhance government accountability, transparency, service performance and resource allocation.
-The performance management and accountability system shall be comprised of strategic and business planning at countywide, system, department and agency levels that effectively uses performance measurement to support continuous organizational evaluation and improvement.
-There is consensus among county leadership that the performance management and accountability system effectively aligns collaborative efforts towards common county goals while respecting the needs of individual agencies to pursue organizational goals, and separately elected officials' obligation to deliver on their commitments to the public.
+King County shall develop an effective performance management and accountability system designed to enhance government accountability system shall be comprised of strategic and business planning at countywide, system, department and agency levels that effectively uses performance measurement to support continuous organizational evaluation and improvement.
+There is consensus among county leadership that the performance management and accountability system efforts towards common county goals while respecting the needs of individual agencies to pursue organizational goals, and separately elected officials' obligation to deliver on their commitments to the public.